-A. An employee temporarily assigned to a higher job classification, performing duties outside their job description and performing regularly in that capacity to fill a vacancy caused by extended (more than 1 day) sick leave, vacation, or any other reason shall be paid fully at the Step 1 rate of the position being temporarily assigned or 10% over the employee's current rate, whichever is higher, for the duration of the temporary assignment.
+A. An employee temporarily assigned to a higher job classification, performing higher level duties outside their job description and performing regularly in that capacity to fill a vacancy caused by extended (more than 1 consecutive day) sick leave, vacation, or any other reason, shall be paid fully at the minimum salary range of the position being temporarily assigned or 10% over the employee's current rate, whichever is higher, for the duration of the temporary assignment.
 In no case shall such salary adjustment place the employee beyond the salary range of the position to which he/she has been temporarily assigned.
-All temporary assignments shall be made in writing.
+All temporary assignments shall be made in writing and shall identify the higher-level duties the employee has been assigned to perform.

-B. An employee who is temporarily assigned, shall receive the salary of that classification as long as he/she continues to serve in the higher classification and shall be entitled to receive step increases within the range as though he/she had been appointed on the day he/she began to receive the salary designated for the position.
+B. An employee who is temporarily assigned, shall receive the salary of that classification as long as he/she continues to serve in the higher classification performing the higher-level duties and shall be entitled to receive salary increases within the range as though he/she had been appointed on the day he/she began to receive the salary designated for the position.
 The District has the right to reassign the employee to his/her original classification at its discretion.
 Time served in the higher job classification shall not contribute towards acquiring probationary or permanent status in the higher classification.